imAIgene-Dream3D/BEHAV3D/docs/source/analysis/single_cell/state_classification.md

 # 🔬 State Classification

 The first inner sub-tab of **Analysis → 🧬 Single Cell**.
-It assigns every cell, at every timepoint, to a recurring **behavioural state** — a characteristic "mode" of movement, intensity, morphology and contact (for example *slow & in contact* vs *fast & free*).
-States are discovered with a **Hidden Markov Model (HMM)**, which models behaviour as a sequence that tends to stay in one state for a while before switching, rather than treating each timepoint independently.
+It assigns every cell, at every timepoint, to a recurring **behavioural state**, built in two stages.
+First, a **Hidden Markov Model (HMM)** clusters the continuous, dynamic features you choose — by default movement and morphology — into a handful of **intrinsic states** (an HMM models behaviour as a sequence, rather than treating each timepoint independently).
+Second, any **binary features** you also select (for example a contact flag or a `dead` flag) are layered on top — not fit by the HMM itself — to subdivide each intrinsic state into a **full behavioural cluster** (for example *slow-moving & in contact* vs *slow-moving & not in contact*).
+See *Feature Selection* and *Binary Group Selection* below for how each half is configured.

 The analysis runs on the **cell type chosen in the dropdown at the top of the Single Cell sub-tab** (immune / other only) and reads that cell type's per-track features table from [Feature Extraction](../feature_extraction).